hubwriter/dash-highlighter/README.md

 1. Go to [github.com/hubwriter/github-dash-highlighter/test.html](https://github.com/hubwriter/github-dash-highlighter/blob/main/test.html).
 2. Look for highlighted dashes:
-   - En dashes (–) will be highlighted in yellow by default.
+   - En dashes (–) will be highlighted in blue by default.
-   - Em dashes (—) will be highlighted in orange by default.
+   - Em dashes (—) will be highlighted in yellow by default.

+  You can change the highlighting colors in the extension's options.
+See "Configuration" below.

 ### Available Settings